Assata Shakur: Black Panther Party and Black Liberation Army

-After graduation from CCNY, Shakur moved to Oakland, California, where she joined the Black Panther Party (BPP).
-In Oakland, Shakur worked with the BPP to organize protests and community education programs.
+After attending CCNY, Shakur moved to Oakland, California, where she joined the Black Panther Party (BPP), and worked to organize protests and community education programs.
+After returning to New York City, she led the BPP chapter in Harlem, coordinating the Free Breakfast for Children program, free clinics, and community outreach.
+But she soon left the party, disliking the macho behavior of the men and believing that the BPP members and leaders lacked knowledge and understanding of African-American history.

-After returning to New York City, Shakur led the BPP chapter in Harlem, coordinating the Free Breakfast Program for children, free clinics, and community outreach.
-But she soon left the party, disliking the macho behavior of the men and believing that the BPP members and leaders lacked knowledge and understanding of United States black history.
 Shakur joined the Black Liberation Army (BLA), an offshoot whose members were inspired by the Vietcong and the Algerian independence fighters of the Battle of Algiers.
 They mounted a campaign of guerilla activities against the U.S. government, using such tactics as planting bombs, holding up banks, and murdering drug dealers and police.

-She began using the name Assata Olugbala Shakur in 1971, rejecting Joanne Chesimard as a "slave name".
-Assata is a West African name, derived from the Arabic name Aisha, said to mean "she who struggles", while Shakur means "thankful one" in Arabic.
+She began using the name Assata Olugbala Shakur in 1971, rejecting JoAnne Chesimard as a "slave name".
+Assata is a West African name, derived from Aisha, said to mean "she who struggles", while Shakur means "thankful one" in Arabic.
 Olugbala means "savior" in Yoruba.
-She identified as an African and felt her old name no longer fit: "It sounded so strange when people called me Joanne.
+She identified as an African and felt her old name no longer fit: "It sounded so strange when people called me JoAnne.
 It really had nothing to do with me.
-I didn't feel like no Joanne, or no negro, or no amerikan.
-I felt like an African woman".
+I didn't feel like no JoAnne, or no Negro, or no amerikan.
+I felt like an African woman."